Shetty764/VCRS-Modelling/README.md

 1. 🔍 Introduction

-The system is designed to maintain indoor thermal comfort efficiently.
-It comprises a single compressor and uses thermodynamic models for temperature and humidity regulation.
+The VCAC system was designed to maintain indoor thermal comfort in an energy-efficient manner.
+It employs a single compressor and relies on thermodynamic models to regulate both temperature and humidity levels.
+The primary goal of the system was to ensure optimal cooling performance under varying environmental conditions while keeping energy consumption low.

 2. 🧰 Model Design

-Simulink and Simscape Fluids were used to construct and simulate the VCAC system.

-Key components include the compressor, condenser, expansion valve, and evaporator.

-Controllers and sensors manage temperature and pressure regulation.
+The VCAC system was modeled and simulated using MATLAB/Simulink with the Simscape Fluids library.
+The simulation incorporates key thermodynamic components, including a compressor, condenser, expansion valve, and evaporator.
+Control systems and sensors were implemented to monitor and regulate temperature and pressure.
+This setup facilitated a realistic representation of system dynamics and control response.

 3. 🧪 Refrigerant Selection

-Several refrigerants were compared based on COP, GWP, ODP, flammability, and toxicity.
-R1234yf was finalized due to its balanced performance and environmental safety.
+Several refrigerants were evaluated based on parameters such as coefficient of performance (COP), global warming potential (GWP), ozone depletion potential (ODP), flammability, and toxicity.
+After comparison, R1234yf was selected as the refrigerant due to its favorable balance between performance and environmental safety.
+It provides efficient cooling while minimizing environmental impact.

 4. ⚙️ Component Overview

-Compressor

-Scroll Compressor 2 was selected for compatibility with R1234yf.

-Condenser

-Designed for efficient heat rejection using a coiled tube configuration and optimized fin area.

-Expansion Valve

-Thermostatic type modeled based on nominal and peak mass flow conditions.

-Evaporator

-Designed to maximize heat absorption using a 40m coiled tube and optimized surface area.
+The system employs Scroll Compressor 2, which is compatible with the chosen refrigerant, R1234yf.
+The condenser was designed using a coiled tube configuration with optimized fin area to ensure effective heat rejection.
+A thermostatic expansion valve was modeled to handle both nominal and peak mass flow conditions, allowing for stable pressure control.
+The evaporator, constructed with a 40-meter coiled tube and enhanced surface area, ensures efficient heat absorption from the indoor environment.

 5. 🎛️ Control Logic

-A PI controller was implemented to maintain the desired indoor temperature by adjusting the speeds of the compressor, indoor fan, and outdoor fan.
+A Proportional-Integral (PI) controller was developed to regulate the indoor temperature by adjusting the speeds of the compressor, indoor fan, and outdoor fan.
+The proportional gain (Kp) was fixed at 1, while the integral gain (Ki) was scheduled based on the target temperature using a gain scheduling method.
+This approach enhances system responsiveness and stability.

-Kp (Proportional Gain): Fixed at 1

-Ki (Integral Gain): Scheduled based on the desired temperature using gain scheduling

-Benefits of using a gain scheduling PI controller is as follows .

-Eliminates steady-state error

-Improves control precision

-Enhances dynamic adaptability

-Ensures system stability

-Boosts energy efficiency
+To implement gain scheduling, a lookup table was defined with breakpoints at specific temperature values [17, 19, 21, 23, 25, 27, 29] °C and corresponding Ki values [0.00004, 0.00005, 0.000064, 0.00009, 0.00014, 0.00030, 0.0004].
+Linear interpolation between these points allows for smooth transitions in controller behavior.
+This configuration helps eliminate steady-state errors, improve precision, enable adaptability to varying loads, ensure stable system response, and promote energy efficiency.

 6. 📈 Performance Metrics

-ISEER (Indian Seasonal Energy Efficiency Ratio)

-Cooling capacity and power input were calculated across seasonal temperature bins.
+The performance of the system was evaluated using the Indian Seasonal Energy Efficiency Ratio (ISEER), which accounts for seasonal variations in temperature.
+Cooling capacity and power input were calculated across standard temperature bins, resulting in an ISEER value of 3.385.

-ISEER = 3.385

-EER (Energy Efficiency Ratio)

-EER Formula: EER = Cooling Capacity (Btu/hr) / Power Input (Watts)

-Cooling capacity calculated using Q = M(h1 - h4)

-Average EER = ISEER × 3.412 = 11.55
+In addition to ISEER, the Energy Efficiency Ratio (EER) was assessed.
+EER is defined as the ratio of cooling capacity (in Btu/hr) to power input (in Watts).
+Cooling capacity was calculated using the formula Q = M(h1 - h4), where M is the mass flow rate and h1, h4 are the enthalpies across the evaporator.
+Converting Q to Btu/hr and applying the EER formula yielded an average EER of 11.55, using the relation EER = ISEER × 3.412.

 7. ✅ Testing Conditions

-Performance was evaluated using standardized ISEER conditions:

-Outdoor Temperature: 35°C

-Indoor Dry Bulb Set Point: 27°C

-Indoor Wet Bulb Set Point: 19°C
+System performance was validated under standardized ISEER test conditions.
+These included an outdoor temperature of 35°C, an indoor dry bulb set point of 27°C, and an indoor wet bulb set point of 19°C. These conditions simulate realistic operational scenarios and help benchmark system efficiency and control accuracy.